iamaryanyadavv/apl-website-frontend/README.md

 # How to run locally

 1. git clone repo
-2. run "npm install"
+2. run "npm install" to install dependencies
-3. run "npm start"
+3. run "npm start" to run using react-script "start"

 It should start on port 3000.